 In terms of optimal ranges, when we look at liver enzyme levels that are still considered in “normal range”, but on the upper end, we can tell that there might be a detoxification or liver inflammation issue that should be addressed right away to prevent further progression of illness.
 A number of studies have shown that this upper lab limit should be decreased in order to catch liver inflammation early (3,4,5), especially among certain ethnic populations.

-See how we've helped our members reduce prescripton drugs by 7x.
+Schedule a free call to learn how we've helped our members reduce prescription drugs by 7x.

 Metabolic markers like these are essential to understanding how a person is processing the macronutrients that they eat.
 In most primary care visits, a basic lipid panel and glucose level would be done yearly, and if you’re lucky you’ll also get a Hemoglobin A1c.
 For patients at higher risk of heart disease, we run extensive lipid panels as opposed to a basic one.
 This can help us better stratify whether there is actually increased heart disease risk from their cholesterol levels or not.
 Many times people are told that they have high cholesterol levels when they are not actually a risk.